Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Juni 2025 13.37.29 UTC
+- WIB: Minggu, 1 Juni 2025 14.25.29 UTC
-- WITA: Minggu, 1 Juni 2025 14.37.29 UTC
+- WITA: Minggu, 1 Juni 2025 15.25.29 UTC
-- WIT: Minggu, 1 Juni 2025 15.37.29 UTC
+- WIT: Minggu, 1 Juni 2025 16.25.29 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: attitude
+Kategori: motivational